hcorry98/startup/README.md

 **What I've Learned:**

+***HTML & CSS***

 I've learned how to utilize various components and form from Bootstrap 5.
 I've also learned how to use CSS to alter the color and behavior of any element on the page.
-I've practiced using Chrome's debugging tools to understand why my code is behaving a certian way.
+I've practiced using Chrome's debugging tools to understand why my code is behaving a certain way.
 I've also learned that some Bootstrap elements need JavaScript to function, and I've learned how to include that script.

 I've learned how to utilize `div`s along with `display`s to achieve the lookout and layout I want.
-I've learned how to design the page to work on full-screen dispalys, resizable displays, and on mobile displays.
-I've also learned how to add `hover` and `acitve` design elements to my components.
+I've learned how to design the page to work on full-screen displays, resizable displays, and on mobile displays.
+I've also learned how to add `hover` and `active` design elements to my components.

+***JavaScript***

+I've learned how to alter the DOM with javascript to dynamically place and remove elements as the user interacts with my application.
+I've also learned how to build element templates, clone them, and then append them to a parent element.
+I've practiced navigating the DOM tree, altering styles and attributes of elements, as well as doing error checking and logic to ensure the user's experience is as intended.
+I've also practiced using the cache to load and set variables to provide temporary persistent data.

 **Elevator Pitch:**